Hardwick Spring Festival (Springfest)

 Springfest kicks off with a special edition of the Hardwick Farmers Market with food trucks, food vendors, local musicians, and miscellaneous fun.

-Concert & Dance Party with Beg, Steal or Borrow - food trucks 6:00, 7 pm show
+Concert & Dance Party with Beg, Steal or Borrow - food trucks 6:00 pm, show at 7

 Shuffle and stomp into the night with Beg, Steal or Borrow, Vermont’s own high-octane, “triple-crown” bluegrass band known for their vocal harmonies and dynamic instrumental arrangements.
 BSB keeps it pumpin’ with originals and classic covers blending Appalachian, country, and folk influences.
 Hosted by The Civic Standard.